-1. Applicants
+Applicants

 The reasonable opportunity period for applicants to provide documentation of citizenship is 45 days.
 An extension period, not to exceed 45 days, may be granted.
 The reason for the extension must be recorded in RAPIDS.
-The AG is initially approved for Medicaid or WV CHIP, if WV CHIP applicants are initially approved otherwise eligible. pending receipt of SVES match information or the resolution of any data inconsistencies.
+The AG is initially approved for Medicaid or WV CHIP, if otherwise eligible, pending receipt of SVES match information or the resolution of any inconsistencies.
+If data inconsistencies can not be resolved, the Medicaid applicant must provide identity verification within the application processing time-frame.
+But, if otherwise eligible after providing identity documentation, the AG is approved and provided the reasonable opportunity period to submit citizenship documentation.
 WV CHIP applicants are not required to verify identity.
-WV CHIP applicants are provided the reasonable opportunity period to verify citizenship when SVES inconsistencies can not be resolved.
-Medicaid applicant must provide identity verification within the application processing time-frame.
-But, if otherwise eligible after providing identity documentation, the AG is approved and provided the reasonable opportunity period to submit citizenship documentation.
+WV CHIP applicants are provided the reasonable opportunity period to verify citizenship when SVES data inconsistencies cannot be resolved.
 If citizenship documentation is not supplied within the reasonable opportunity period, Medicaid is stopped after advance notice.